datumorphism/datumorphism.github.io/content/wiki/statistical-estimation/confidence-interval.md

 ---
 title: "Confidence Interval"
-excerpt: "Estimates from a sample can be entitled a confidence interval"
+description: "Estimates from a sample can be entitled a confidence interval"
 date: 2019-01-20
-toc: true
 category:
 - 'Statistical Estimation'
-tag:
+tags:
 - 'Statistics'
 - 'Basics'
 - 'Confidence Interval'
 references:
 - name: "Schaum's Outline of Theories and Problems of Elements of Statistics II, by Ruth Bernstein and Stephen Bernstein.
 Chapter 13, 14"
   link: ''
+links:
+  - wiki/statistical-hypothesis-testing/hypothesis-testing.md
 notify: "Confidence interval is the interval that we are about a certain degree of confident that we have captured the true mean.
 From this point of view, the name confidence interval is rather misleading."
 weight: 2
-published: true
 ---

-* ToC
-{:toc}

 We will use upper cases for the abstract variable and lower cases for the actual numbers.